How to increase visibility at work as a remote worker

 “Proactively volunteering to speak at well-attended organizational meetings or conferences can quickly increase your visibility across the entire organization.”

 Apart from improving team collaboration and communication, team chat apps are perfect for staying in touch with your coworkers and building team spirit.

-Communicating across diverse channels in team chat apps lets you stay visible and connected to your coworkers.
+Communicating across different channels in team chat apps lets you stay visible and connected to your coworkers.

 You can get to know each other better through shared interests or other fun topics via threads in the #random channel in Pumble, for example.

-Or you can create any number of separate topic-specific channels and organize your conversations around your favorite books, movies, sports, or games.
+Or, you can create any number of other topic-specific channels and organize your conversations around your favorite books, movies, sports, or games.

 However, there are certain topics, inside jokes, or specific situations that only our coworkers can find relatable.
 In-office workers get most of these social needs met via watercooler chats or coffee breaks, whereas remote workers are usually left to create their own virtual informal conversation opportunities.

 Consider becoming a regular contributor to these informal channels in your team messaging app to increase your visibility.
 You can:

 - Post funny videos of your dog, or

 - Recommend great local restaurants for colleagues visiting your area.